Media Contact:

 Advanced software will combine computer vision, statistical analysis, and artificial intelligence to identify threats to aircraft quickly and accurately

-SAN MATEO, Calif., March 17, 2016 – Stottler Henke Associates, Inc. (www.stottlerhenke.com) today announced the award of a contract with the U.S. Navy to develop the Adaptive Target Threat Identification System (ATTIS), an advanced software system that will analyze infrared and thermal imaging video data to identify threats to aircraft automatically.
+SAN MATEO, CA, March 17, 2016 – Stottler Henke Associates, Inc. (www.stottlerhenke.com) today announced the award of a contract with the U.S. Navy to develop the Adaptive Target Threat Identification System (ATTIS), an advanced software system that will analyze infrared and thermal imaging video data to identify threats to aircraft automatically.
 ATTIS will dynamically combine computer vision, statistical analysis, and artificial intelligence techniques to identify threats accurately at a wide range of distances.

 Today’s Navy aircraft such as the F/A-18 strike fighter and the F-35 stealth multirole fighter carry numerous infrared and thermal imaging devices and sensors to provide tactical information to pilots.
 These systems detect and track objects, but they cannot identify them.
 In order to identify objects and determine threat levels, pilots must observe the data manually.
 This process is time-consuming and takes the pilot’s attention away from other critical tasks.
 Identifying objects and determining threat levels earlier and at a greater distance would provide pilots with more time to process the information and determine the best course of action.
 However, at far distances, detected objects are only a couple of pixels in size, down to less than a pixel in size, so manual threat identification is extremely difficult.